RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/databases/active-active/">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.

 There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes.
-The `crdb-cli`` method is available on all supported versions.
-The the Active-Active controller method is in preview and only available with the 6.4.2-4 release.
+The `crdb-cli` method is available on all supported versions.
+The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource available as a public preview with the 6.4.2-4 release.
 Preview features are not fit for production environments.

-## `credb-cli` method
+## `crdb-cli` method

 The currently supported Active-Active setup method includes the following steps: